-The placebo effect is usually viewed as a treatment of faith.
+We usually view the placebo effect as a treatment of faith.
 If you believe the pill will help you, it will; the only condition is that you must believe it.
-In this light, it is plausible to dismiss the notion of placebo having an effect on animals, especially pets in veterinary medicine.
+In this light, it is plausible to dismiss the notion of placebo having an effect on animals.
+Especially pets in veterinary medicine.

-After all, cats and dogs can’t possibly be informed about how good the homeopathic remedy or spiritual healing might be; thus, if they work on dogs or cats, it can’t be placebo.
+After all, cats and dogs can’t possibly know how good the homeopathic remedy or spiritual healing is; thus, if they work on dogs or cats, it can’t be placebo.
 But can it?
+Does placebo work on animals?

-In this article, you will learn how placebo affects animals, what else is hiding behind placebo’s therapeutic effects, and whether we can use the magic power of placebo to treat our pets—dogs, cats, and others.
+In this article, you will learn how placebo works on animals.
+What else is hiding behind placebo’s therapeutic effects, and can we use the magic power of placebo to treat our pets—dogs, cats, and others.

 Do animals respond to placebo?